ClonyPDF home

 Why do passport photos get rejected so often?

-Mostly wrong dimensions, an uneven or wrong-colored background, shadows on the face, and a non-neutral expression.
+Mostly wrong dimensions, an uneven or wrong-coloured background, shadows on the face, and a non-neutral expression.
 Each is easy to avoid once you know what's being checked.

 Don't risk a trip back to the immigration office over a background color or a few millimeters of crop.
 Upload your photo now and get a result built to current Indonesian passport guidelines in seconds.